cbamedjonekou/cbamedjonekou.github.io/README.md

 # CBA's Portfolio:

-The following portfolio contains work related to Data Analysis, Machine Learning, Artificial Intellingence, Malware Analysis (as it relates Machine Learning), and Math Related Coursework (such as Mathematical Modeling, Numerical Analysis).
+The following portfolio contains work related to Data Analysis, Machine Learning, and Math Related Coursework (such as Optimization, Discrete/Continuous Dynamical Systems, Fourier Series/Transforms).
 The format used for these notebooks is of the extension .ipynb (Jupyter Notebooks) and all code segments contained in these notebooks are written in Python.
 This portfolio can be viewed as my journey learning about the previously mentioned topics.

 # Python Modules: